pkprincekumar7/annual-sports-event-full/README.md

   - Includes all player information and participation status for all sports
   - Shows CAPTAIN, PARTICIPANT, or NA for each sport
   - Includes team names for team sports
-  - Dynamic sport columns based on event year
+  - Dynamic sport columns based on event

 ### Authentication